10 Best Eco Friendly Ethical Sandals For Summer 2022

 They work with artisans across the North Coast of the Dominican Republic and have developed close relationships with all of them.
 This ensures that they build trust and transparency.
 All of the shoes are made ethically and all the craftspeople are paid a fair wage and work in safe conditions.

-The man behind the design of the shoe pictured is named Bernard and they call him the "Tire Wizard".
-He's been upcycling tires most of his life and actually built a car from upcycled parts!
+The man behind the shoe's design pictured is named Bernard, and they call him the "Tire Wizard".
+He's been upcycling tires most of his life and built a car from upcycled parts!
 He now trains all the up-and-coming tire wizards at Brave Soles.

-They also carry really cute bags and accessories that are "Upcycled aircraft seats and furniture cutoffs from furniture makers and overstock leather from the manufacturing zones of Dominican Republic."
+They also carry cute bags and accessories: "Upcycled aircraft seats and furniture cutoffs from furniture makers and overstock leather from the manufacturing zones of the Dominican Republic."

 3. Handmade Love

-Handmade Love makes some of the cutest sustainable beach slide sandals that come in a variety of colors.
-This Etsy shop is based in India and not only do they carry the most affordable sustainable sandals at $25, but they also make home goods that range from baskets to Macrame Lamps, which are gorgeous by the way!
+Handmade Love makes some of the cutest sustainable beach slide sandals that come in various colors.
+This Etsy shop is based in India, and not only do they carry the most affordable sustainable sandals at $25 and make home goods ranging from baskets to Macrame Lamps, which are gorgeous by the way!

 Handmade Love's ethical sourcing and corporate responsibility